Doug Pray's "The Defiant Ones"

-Every now and then you see something that changes the way you see a possible approach to something you might do a lot of.
-In this case, editor Doug Pray blew apart the “talking head” approach to documentary work and in the process my mind, using b-roll from between takes, from the cutting room floor, to add a sense of emotion and personality to the conversation.
+Every now and then you see something that changes the way you think about something you might do a lot of, and therefore take for granted.
+In this case, editor Doug Pray blew apart the “talking head” standard (and my mind) in this documentary, using b-roll from between takes, from the cutting room floor, to add a sense of emotion and personality to the conversation.
 Brilliant.

 Josh is rethinking food equity from both the supply and demand side.
 While home in Alabama, he went shopping for pancake mix with his dad at Walmart, saw that there were no options outside of the standard highly-processed fleet of usual suspects, and started thinking of ways to move away from heavily subsidized corn and soy bi-products to work with natively grown crops in the American Midwest and West Africa, and then to create formulas to make those crops marketable and competitive in the world’s largest grocery store: Walmart.
 No small ideas here!
 He started with Just Mayo (not mayonnaise), then the egg substitutes and finally pancake mix came along.
 No problem is too big to tackle, one bite at a time (ouch).

 Gisela is a local Detroit artist whose work is both artistically amazing and deeply personal.
 As a survivor of sexual violence, her main objective is to create a safe space for other survivors to tell their story and reclaim their bodies.